carlos-santiago-2017/InsideTheMachine/README.md

 The kind of simple calculation describe above represents the sort of thing that we intuitive think computers do.

 # - [The File-Clerk Model of Computing](https://github.com/c4arl0s/InsideTheMachine#2-basic-computing-concepts)

+The "Calculator" model of computing, while useful in many aspects, is not the only or even the best way to think about what computers do.
+As an alternative, consider the following definition of a computer:

+A computer is a device that shuffles numbers around from place to place, reading, writing, erasing, and rewriting different numbers in different locations according to a set of inputs, a fixed set of rules for processing those inputs, and the prior history of all the inputs that the computer has seen since it was last reset, until a predefined set of criteria are met that case the computer to halt.

+we might, after Richard Feynman, call this idea of a computer as a reader, writer, and modifier of numbers the "file-clerk" model of computing (as opposed to the aforementioned calculator model).
+In the File-clerk model, the computer access a large (theoretically infinite) store of sequentially arranged numbers fr the purpose of altering that store to achieve a desired result.
+Once this desired result is achieved, the computer halts so that the now-modified store of numbers can be read and interpreted by humans.

+The file-clerk mode of computing might not initially strike you as all that useful, but as this chapter progresses, you will begin to understand how important it is.
+This way of looking at computers is powerful because it emphasizes the end product of computation rather than the computation itself.
+After all, the purpose of computers is not just to compute in the abstract, but to produce the usable results from a given data set.

+Those who have studied computer science will recognize in the preceding description the beginnings of a discussion of a Turing Machine.
+The Touring machine is, however, too abstract for our purposes here, so I won't actually describe one.
+The description that I develop here sticks closer to the classic **Reduced Instruction Set Computing (RISC) load-stored model, where the computer is "Fixed" along with the storage.
+The TToring model of a computer as a movable read-write head (with a state table) traversing a linear "tape" is too far from real-life hardware organization to be anythin but confusing in this discussion.**

+In other words, what matters in computing is not that you did some math, but that you started with a body of numbers, applied a sequence of operations to it, and got a body of results.
+Those results could, again, represent pixel values for a rendered scene or an environmental snapshot in a weather simulation.
+Indeed the idea that computer is a device that transforms one set of numbers into another should be intuitively obvious to anyone who has ever used a Photoshop filter.
+Once we understand computers not in terms of math they do, but in terms of the numbers they move and modify, we can begin to get a fuller picture of how they operate.

+In a nutshell, a computer is a device that reads, modifies, and writes sequences of numbers.
+These three functions - read, modify, and write- are the three most fundamental functions that a computer performs, and all the machine's component are designed to aid in carrying them out.
+This read-modify-write sequence is actually inherent in the three central bullet points of our initial file-clerk definition of a computer.
+Her is a sequence mapped explicitly onto the file-clerk definition:

+> A computer is a device that shuffles numbers around from place to place, reading, writing, erasing, and rewriting different numbers in different locations according to a set of inputs [read], a fixed set of rules for processing those inputs [modify], and the prior history of all inputs that the computer has seen since it was last reset [write], until a predefined set of criteria are met that cause the computer to halt.

+That sums up what a computer does.
+And, in fact, that's all a computer does.
+Whether you are playing a game or listening to music, everything that is going on under the computer's hood fits into this model.
+___
+**Note**
+All of this is fairly simple so far, and I have even seen a bit repetitive with the explanations to drive home the basic read-modify-write structure of all computer operations.
+It is important to grasp this structure in its simplicity, because as we increase our computing model's level of complexity, we will see this structure repeated at very level.
+____
 # 	* [The Stored-Program Computer](https://github.com/c4arl0s/InsideTheMachine#2-basic-computing-concepts)
 # 	* [Refining the File-Clerk Model](https://github.com/c4arl0s/InsideTheMachine#2-basic-computing-concepts)
 # - [The Register File](https://github.com/c4arl0s/InsideTheMachine#2-basic-computing-concepts)